-I regularly help people with grammar, but I try to make sure they understand that something like a verb tense isn't discretionary, that there are actual rules that govern.
+At our firm we regularly help people with grammar, but we try to make sure they understand that something like a verb tense isn't discretionary, that there are actual rules that govern.
 Maybe nobody in high school or college taught them about the past perfect tense, for example.
-(Very few schools seem to teach it anymore.
+(Very few schools in the United States seem to teach things like verb tenses anymore.
 Ditto for proper punctuation and parts of speech.)
 If you're applying to law school, there's no time like the present to beef up your grammar and writing skills, and not everyone comes into the process with the level of skills they want or need.
 Whether you get help from a friend, or the writing center at your school, or someone else, those skills matter not just for your application, but also for your success in law school and your success as a lawyer.

 Because guess what?
 Law school professors and law firm partners are notoriously picky about what the rest of the world would consider minutiae.
 So are judges.
 Some of them are picky because they're pedantic (I'm guilty, too, sometimes), but they are also picky because in the law, these details matter.
 Putting a comma in the wrong place in a contract can cost your client a million dollars and result in a malpractice suit.
 If commas can get you into that much trouble as a lawyer, imagine what can happen if a lawyer hasn't yet mastered other parts of written English.
 Here's a page from a brief where the judge actually marked up the writing mistakes and kicked it back to the lawyer who had filed it.
 Embarrassing.